 The modern Android smartphone incorporates many different devices in one.
 You can get turn-by-turn GPS directions, store your entire music library, capture photos and videos in an instant, and even apply for a home mortgage in just a matter of minutes.
 These conveniences have made our Android phones indispensable to our lives.
 But what if something were to happen to your phone?
 What would become of all the irreplaceable information you have stored there?
-A recent backup of your Android phone could make the difference between panicked anxiety and a calm, deep breath in that moment.
+In that moment, a recent backup of your Android phone could make the difference between panicked anxiety and a calm, deep breath.
+Read the guide below and addtionally check out our guide on privacy settings in Android.

 Introduce a Moment of Zen to Your Life